88lex/sasync/README.md

 Moved the sacalc function to an external file.
 2. **Flexible unlimited rclone flags in the set files**: Allows adding multiple rclone flags to each/all pairs in the set.* file.
 Flags which conflict with default flags in the sasync script will override the defaults.
 Note that you can still add/change flags in the script if you want them to apply to all set.
-3. **Moved all variables and flags to a new config file - sasync.conf** Set global variables within the sasync.conf file including addding/changing as many global rclone flags as you like.
+3. **Moved all variables and flags to a new config file - sasync.conf**.
+Set global variables within the sasync.conf file including addding/changing as many global rclone flags as you like.
 4. **rClone config check**: Checks if each SOURCE and DESTINATION in your set.* file are accessible.
 If not then sasync exits to let you fix it.
 Typically this is a typo or remote auth issue.